mihaimaganu17/crab_run/chapter1/README.md

 1. Concurrent memory operations: multiple CPUs contend to manipulate a shared, addressable memory.
 2. Data parallelism: CPU is able to operate with a single or multiple instructions on multiple words at a time concurrently.
+Empirical methods such as:
+- measruement
+- examination of assembly code
+- experimentaion with alternative implementations will be combined with the abstract model of the machines, focusing on:
+- total cache layers
+- cache sizes
+- bus speeds
+- microcode versions

 ## Memory
 PRAM -> Abstract machine, similar to RAM but designed for parallel computing